How to Lead Climb

 For gear routes, before you think about tying into the sharp end, be perfect at placing protection and arranging belays.
 Learn by seconding, and cleaning, lots of trad climbs.
 Inspect the placements before you remove them, and also study how often the leader places protection, and where and how she builds anchors.

-Placing protection on lead is often strenuous.
+Placing protection while lead climbing is often strenuous.
 Again, you can’t pick too easy a climb when you start.
 You’ll want a route you can do handily, or even downclimb if things go wrong, such as when a piece of pro falls out.

 Guidebook descriptions don’t always describe pro, either.